 All-Laser Vision Correction and IntraLase Custom LASIK

 Katzen Eye Care & Laser Center is committed to providing its patients with the newest and safest state-of-the-art technologies.
-Our high tech refractive surgery instrumentation, including the more accurate IntraLase laser in combination with the VISX S4 femtosecond laser ensures our patients that they will have the highest-quality laser vision correction available.
+Our high tech refractive surgery instrumentation, including the more accurate IntraLase femtosecond laser in combination with the VISX S4 Excimer laser ensures our patients that they will have the highest-quality laser vision correction available.
 The Pentacam scanner is always utilized as a diagnostic tool to help ensure a safe and precise surgical outcome.
 We were the first private practice in Palm Beach County to use the BladeFree CustomVUE IntraLase procedure that enables a truly individualized treatment of a patient's vision.
 We are proud to have treated thousands of patients with these technologies.
 If you would like to learn more about the technology that we use and how it can help you, please contact our center to schedule a private consultation with the renowned Palm Beach LASIK surgeon, Dr. Lawrence Katzen.

 IntraLase FS Laser